databricks/zerobus-sdk-java/CONTRIBUTING.md

-# Contributing to Zerobus SDK for Python
+# Contributing to Zerobus SDK for Java

-We happily welcome contributions to the Zerobus SDK for Python.
-We use [GitHub Issues](https://github.com/databricks/zerobus-sdk-py/issues) to track community reported issues and [GitHub Pull Requests](https://github.com/databricks/zerobus-sdk-py/pulls) for accepting changes.
+We happily welcome contributions to the Zerobus SDK for Java.
+We use [GitHub Issues](https://github.com/databricks/zerobus-sdk-java/issues) to track community reported issues and [GitHub Pull Requests](https://github.com/databricks/zerobus-sdk-java/pulls) for accepting changes.

 Contributions are licensed on a license-in/license-out basis.